 For example, if you have suffered $100,000 of economic damages, and we have determined that a multiplier of 5x is fair, then the final amount we seek will be $100,000 + (5 * $100,000) = $600,000.
 However, it is important to remember that both numbers — the economic damage amount as well as the non-economic multiplier — are unique in each case.

-Before you begin working on your situation alone, know that there is a law firm in Irvine ready to get you the justice you deserve.
+Before you begin working on your situation alone, know that Timothy J. Ryan & Associates is here to help.
 It is widely accepted that stress plays a major impact on recovery, and when you are working with a team of professionals you can focus on keeping your stress low and your recovery prioritized.
 You can focus on getting your life back in order with the confidence that your case is being handled by a trustworthy and experienced attorney who is fighting for your best interests every step of the way.